 “It helped me to be a more responsible and understanding human being.
 Before, I used to base my decision to “what will happen next if I do this” but now I’m also looking at the longer impact of what I’m doing to other people,” she points out.

-Speaking of challenges, she also opened up about time being a bit of a challenge at first in sustaining her volunteer work.
-She acknowledges that being an iVolunteer staff and a volunteer requires her to allot extra time to accomplish things, attend meetings, and be present at events.
+Speaking of challenges, she also opened up about time being a challenge in sustaining her volunteer work.
+She acknowledges that being a staff and a volunteer requires her to allot extra time to accomplish things, attend meetings, and be present at events.

 She lamented on how she used to struggle and still, occasionally, in managing her time for her family, friends, and partner.
 Before adding, “Minsan nakakapagod din kasi may work ka sa office, may kailangan ka ding tapusin sa org.”